Skip to content

 SQS

-For each consumer group, CAP will create a corresponding SQS queue, the name of the queue is the name of the DefaultGroup in the configuration options, and the queue type is Standard.
+For each consumer group, CAP will create a corresponding SQS queue.
+The queue name is the value of DefaultGroup in the configuration options, and the queue type is Standard.

-The SQS queue will subscribe to Topic in SNS, as shown below:
+The SQS queue will subscribe to the SNS topic as shown below:

 img